Age of Napoleon (board game): Setup

 Age of Napoleon has 3 set starting setups, starting from 1805, 1809, and 1813.
 The placement of units on the board and the alignment of various countries generally match the real-life situation at the start of that year.
 Although the diplomatic situation and the placement of armies on the board are constant in every game of a certain starting setup, the cards that each player has available to use differ.

 Course of Play

-The game-play of Age of Napoleon is divided into 'years' that correspond to years of the war in reality.
+The gameplay of Age of Napoleon is divided into 'years' that correspond to years of the war in reality.
 Each year is divided into 8 "phases":